-Government policy allows an increase of up to CPI plus 1%, current inflation figure is 6.7% Applying rent increases lower than the CPI+1% is a risk to the Council as this results in a significant income loss to the HRA of £1.34m for every 1% reduction.
-Legal and Local housing authorities are required by s.74 of the Governance: Local Government and Housing Act 1989 to keep a Housing Revenue Account (HRA) unless the Secretary of State has consented to their not doing so.
-The HRA identifies major elements of housing revenue expenditure, such as maintenance, administration and contributions to capital costs, and how they are funded by rents and other income.
-S.24 of the Housing Act 1985 gives local authorities the power to make reasonable charges for the tenancy or occupation of dwellings.
-Rent setting must be seen in the context of the statutory duty to set a balanced HRA budget.
+Government policy allows an increase of up to CPI plus 1%, current inflation figure is 6.7% Applying rent increases lower than the CPI+1% is a risk to the Council as this results in a significant income loss to the HRA of £1.29m for every 1% reduction.

+Legal and Governance:

+The Local Government and Housing Act 1989 sets out the obligations for annual reviews of rent and service charges and to ensure that there is a balanced budget for the ring-fenced HRA.

+The Council has power under section 24 of the Housing Act 1985 to make reasonable charges for the tenancy or occupation of its flats and houses.
 The Council is required to review from time to time that the rents and service charges that it charges for the tenancy or occupation of its dwellings are fair and reasonable.
 The review of rents is now subject to further restrictions arising from the provisions of the Welfare Reform and Work Act 2016.
-In October 2017, the Government confirmed details for future social rents and from 2020/21, providers are able to increase rents up to a limit of CPI plus 1% each year.
-This policy is designed to provide more certainty over rent levels.

-The Council may amend the rent for its tenants by giving at least 28-days notice.
-The notice period arises from s.102 (1)(b) of the Housing Act 1985 and in the terms of the Council's standard tenancy agreement.

-Risk:

-Appropriate measures will be put in place to mitigate any risks identified up to acceptable levels once a decision is made what increases are to be applied.

-Equality: Health and Wellbeing: Appropriate measures will be put in place to mitigate any risks identified up to acceptable levels once a decision is made what increases are to be applied.
-There are no direct implications from this report but rent and service charge income will continue to be used to protect residents such as through the funding of support for the anti-social behaviour service, cleaning of estates, fire protection and building safety measures and CCTV.
+T= The Council may amend the rent for its tenants by giving at least 28-days notice.
+The notice period arises from section 102 (1)(b) of the Housing Act 1985 and in the terms of the Council's standard tenancy agreement.
+Risk: Appropriate measures will be put in place to mitigate any risks identified up to acceptable levels once a decision is made what increases are to be applied.
+Equality: Appropriate measures will be put in place to mitigate any risks identified up to acceptable levels once a decision is made what increases are to be applied.
+Health and There are no direct implications from this report but Wellbeing: rent and service charge income will continue to be weilbeilig. ~ used to protect residents such as through the funding of support for the anti-social behaviour service, cleaning of estates, fire protection and building safety measures and CCTV.
 Social Value: There is not direct impact resulting from this report.
 Climate The requirement to retro-fit properties to achieve net Change: zero targets for our housing stock will require significant investment which the HRA currently doesn't have capacity to deliver.
 Any rent increases below the current levels of inflation will increase further the budget pressures on the HRA in future years putting at risk our ability to deliver on these targets.
-Corporate Parenting: The Council has a duty under the Children (Leaving Care) Act 2000, to ensure that children leaving care and entering adulthood are not isolated and are able to participate social an economically in society.
-The Council provides training flats for care leavers aged 16 to 18 and access to social housing register as a care leaver of Sandwell Children's Trust aged 25 or below.
-Apprentice opportunities are being successfully explored within Housing and the Income Management Team have successfully appointed the first care leaver into an apprentice role.
+Corporate The Council has a duty under the Children (Leaving Parenting: Care) Act 2000, to ensure that children leaving care and entering adulthood are not isolated and are able to participate social an economically in society.
+The council provides training flats for care leavers aged 16 to 18 and access to social housing register as a care leaver of Sandwell Children's Trust aged 25 or below.
+OI DGIOW.
+Apprentice apportunities are being successfully Apprentice opportunities are being successfully explored within Housing and the Income Management Team have successfully appointed the first care leaver into an apprentice role.